3.3 Strategy Discussions/Meetings and Section 47 Enquiries as Part of Social Work Assessment of Needs and Strengths

-The police have lead responsibility for the criminal investigation and therefore the video interview process is managed by them and the Section 47 enquiry will run alongside the criminal investigation.
+See "Achieving Best Evidence in Criminal Proceedings: Guidance on Interviewing Victims and Witnesses, and Using Special Measures 2011" for full and detailed Guidance.The police have lead responsibility for the criminal investigation and therefore the video interview process is managed by them and the Section 47 enquiry will run alongside the criminal investigation.
 However this does not mean that the police will always take the lead in the investigative interview.
-(Para 2.22 Ministry of Justice, Guidance on interviewing victims and witnesses-2011.
-See also Achieving Best Evidence guidance
+(Para 2.22 Ministry of Justice, Guidance on interviewing victims and witnesses, and guidance on using special measures (March 2011)).
+See also Achieving Best Evidence Guidance.

-Given the variety of children's backgrounds and the different circumstances leading to suspicion of abuse there are no hard and fast rules or unequivocal criteria that apply to the video recording of interviews Agreement needs to be obtained between the Police and Children's Social Care on whether it is in the best interests of the child to conduct a full criminal investigation.
+Given the variety of children's backgrounds and the different circumstances leading to suspicion of abuse there are no hard and fast rules or unequivocal criteria that apply to the video recording of interviews Agreement needs to be obtained between the Police and Children's Specialist Services on whether it is in the best interests of the child to conduct a full criminal investigation.
 However among the considerations to be taken into account at the Strategy Meeting/Discussion before proceeding with any video -recorded interview with the child are the following:

 Any video recorded interview serves two primary purposes:

-In addition any relevant information gained during the interview can be used to
+In addition any relevant information gained during the interview can be used to:

 Conduct of Joint Video Interviews

-||In all cases where it is agreed to conduct a video recorded interview of a child, "Achieving Best Evidence in Criminal Proceedings: Guidance on Interviewing Victims and Witnesses, and Using Special Measures 2011" must be followed and staff conducting the interview must have had appropriate training.|
+|20.5||In all cases where it is agreed to conduct a video recorded interview of a child, "Achieving Best Evidence in Criminal Proceedings: Guidance on Interviewing Victims and Witnesses, and Using Special Measures 2011" must be followed and staff conducting the interview must have had appropriate training.|

-||The video interview must only be undertaken following and within the parameters agreed at a Strategy Discussion / Meeting.|
+|20.6||The video interview must only be undertaken following and within the parameters agreed at a Strategy Discussion / Meeting.|

-||Those conducting the interview must meet to agree and record a plan for the interview.|
+|20.7||Those conducting the interview must meet to agree and record a plan for the interview.|

-||Following the interview a reconvened Strategy Meeting must take place within a week.|
+|20.8||Following the interview a reconvened Strategy Meeting must take place within a week.|

 |22.1||If the parent or other family member is implicated in the alleged abuse and there is a joint investigation with the police, firm agreement needs to be gained on who should and what can be discussed with them prior to any direct contact with Children's Social Care.
 The police may want to interview parents/family member under caution or any other police investigative process.
 This must be agreed beforehand when there are joint investigations as the Section 47 Enquiry must also ascertain as far as possible the need to safeguard the child/ren.|

-||The Social Worker has the prime responsibility to engage with parents and other family members to ascertain the facts of the situation causing concern and to assess the capacity of the family to safeguard the child.|
+|22.2||The Social Worker has the prime responsibility to engage with parents and other family members to ascertain the facts of the situation causing concern and to assess the capacity of the family to safeguard the child.|

-||The assessment of the parents must include both parents, any other carers and the partners of the parents.|
+|22.3||The assessment of the parents must include both parents, any other carers and the partners of the parents.|

 |22.4||In most cases, parents should be enabled to participate fully in the assessment and enquiry process, which must be explained to them verbally.
 If a parent has a specific communication difficulty or English is not their first language, an interpreter should be provided.|

-||Consideration should be given to the capacity of the parents to understand the information in a situation of anxiety and stress.|
+|22.5||Consideration should be given to the capacity of the parents to understand the information in a situation of anxiety and stress.|

-||Parents must be involved at the earliest opportunity unless to do so would prejudice the safety of the child.
+|22.6||Parents must be involved at the earliest opportunity unless to do so would prejudice the safety of the child.
 The needs and safety of the child will be paramount when determining at what point parents or carers are given information.
 Parents must be kept informed throughout about the enquiry, its outcome and any subsequent action unless this would jeopardise the welfare of the child.|

 In explaining the process of Section 47 Enquiries to parents, the following points should be covered:

-||The Social Worker must consult her/his manager so that s/he can decide on the basis of available information, whether to seek parental consent to undertake inter-agency checks.
+|22.8||The Social Worker must consult her/his Manager so that s/he can decide on the basis of available information, whether to seek parental consent to undertake Inter-Agency checks.
 Parental consent is not necessary when there are concerns raised about the welfare of a child, See Information Sharing and Confidentiality Procedure.
-This will usually have already been discussed during the Initial Assessment and at the Strategy Discussion.|
+This will usually have already been discussed during the Assessment and at the Strategy Discussion.|

 |22.9||In addition, the Social Worker must consult her/his manager about whether parental consent should be sought for an interview with and/or medical assessment of a child.|

 If a decision is made not to seek parental permission, the reasons must be recorded and this may include: